chitch-clgx/technical-writing-sample-portfolio/api-writing-sample.md

 * **Topic:** API Resource Descriptions for Third-Party System Integration
 * **Audience:** Software developers and system administrators responsible for integrating a third-party system with a centralized order management platform.
+* **Goal:** To provide a clear, comprehensive guide for interacting with the API, detailing authentication, request/response structures, and specific endpoint functionalities.

 ---